Meier Teich: During the Holocaust

 Teich's leadership as chairman was met with controversy, particularly due to suspicions of favoritisms towards community members from Suceava.
 These accusations were grave, as the Romanian authorities pressured the council to identify individuals for removal from the ghetto for forced labor, a fate often resulting in death.
 However, historians have viewed Teich's council as relatively impartial and successful compared to other ghetto self-administrations under Romanian or German jurisdiction.
 For instance, in Sharhorod, the Jewish community's leadership remained unified across national and linguistic divides, effectively providing mutual support.
 The self-organized Jewish police force maintained respect, enabling some degree of support for local partisan activity.

 According to the Yad Vashem database, the number of Jews who lived in Shargorod whose names are available, including the deportees, who died in the Holocaust was 2,652.
 Out of these, 124 Jews whose names are listed in the Yad Vashem database had lived in Ukraine before the war.
 Out of these, 93 had lived in Shargorod before the war, and some had been killed by the Germans before the arrival of the Romanians.
 Before the war, 2,145 of those who died during the Holocaust in Shargorod had lived in Romania before the war according to the Yad Vashem database.
 Out of them, 1,672 had lived in Bukovina before the war.
-Out of these, 673 had lived in Suceava before the war, while 566 had lived in Campulung Moldovenesc.
+Out of these, 673 had lived in Suceava before the war, while 566 had lived in Câmpulung Moldovenesc.
 Moreover, 76 had lived in Bessarabia before the war, while 301 had lived in Dorohoi and the adjacent localities.
-Among the latter, many who died came from smaller towns in Dorohoi County and their adjacent villages, namely Darabani (58 dead), Mihaileni (14 people), and Saveni (9 people).
+Among the latter, many who died came from smaller towns in Dorohoi County and their adjacent villages, namely Darabani (58 dead), Mihăileni (14 people), and Săveni (9 people).
 Shargorod was one of the minority of localities in Transnistria where most Bessarabian Jewish deportees survived the Holocaust, and Teich deserves some credit for this.
 Most of the Bessarabian Jews who died in Shargorod whose names are known came from Hotin.

 Personally, Teich experienced the loss of his wife and both of his sons due to the harsh conditions of the ghetto.

 After the liberation of the ghetto by Soviet forces on March 20, 1944, Teich and other council members faced accusations of treason and underwent trial under the Soviet occupation.
 Despite some incriminating testimony, Teich was acquitted, attributed to his support of partisans.
-The Police Inspectorate of Suceava reported that when Teich visited Suceava (he was settled in Bucharest) in July 1946, he was beaten by some members of the Suceava Jewish community for alleged abusive and inhumane treatment of some deportees.
+The Police Inspectorate of Suceava reported that when Teich visited Suceava (he was settled in Bucharest) in July 1946, he was beaten by some members of the Suceava Jewish community for alleged abusive and inhumane treatment of some deportees to Transnistria.